Outline of World History

 2. Islamic Teachings and Practices

-1. Core practices include prayer, fasting, charity, and pilgrimage.
+1. Core practices include prayer, fasting, charity, and pilgrimage (Hajj).

-2. These rituals foster a strong sense of community and discipline.
+2. These rituals foster a strong sense of community (Ummah) and discipline.

 3. They are integral to Muslim identity and daily life.

-2. The caliphates spread Islamic culture across continents.
+2. The caliphates spread Islamic culture, science, and administration across continents.

-3. This expansion had enduring effects on world history.
+3. This expansion had enduring effects on world history, including preservation and advancement of knowledge.

 1. Eastern Roman Continuity

-1. Preservation of classical traditions in the East.
+1. Preservation of Roman law, administration, and Greek classical traditions in the East.

-3. This legacy bridged antiquity and the medieval world.
+3. This legacy bridged antiquity and the medieval world, influencing Eastern Europe and the Renaissance.

-1. A comprehensive codification of Roman law was undertaken.
+1. Emperor Justinian I commissioned a comprehensive codification of Roman law.

 3. Its principles remain influential in legal history.